Sign Up to Receive PHI Alerts

 TOTAL SIZE

-The direct care workforce comprises about 4.8 million workers, including nearly 2.8 million home care workers; over 718,500 workers in residential care homes; about 448,000 nursing assistants employed in nursing homes; and nearly 1 million workers employed in other settings, such as hospitals.
+The direct care workforce comprises just over 5 million workers, including more than 2.9 million home care workers; 655,950 workers in residential care homes; 458,590 nursing assistants employed in nursing homes; and nearly 1 million workers employed in other settings, such as hospitals.

 DIRECT CARE BOOM

-Between 2021 and 2031, the direct care workforce is projected to add more than 1 million new jobs, which represents the largest growth of any job sector in the country.
-During the same timeframe, nearly 9.3 million total direct care jobs will need to be filled, including new jobs and job vacancies that are created as existing workers leave the field or exit the labor force.
+Between 2022 and 2032, the direct care workforce is projected to add just over 860,000 new jobs, which represents the largest growth of any job sector in the country.
+During the same timeframe, 8.9 million total direct care jobs will need to be filled, including new jobs and job vacancies that are created as existing workers change occupations, leave the field, or exit the labor force.

 AN AGING AMERICA

-From 2016 to 2060, the population of adults aged 65 and over will almost double, from 49.2 million to 94.7 million, and the number of adults aged 85 and older will nearly triple over the same period, from 6.4 million to 19 million.
+From 2022 to 2060, the population of adults age 65 and older in the U.S. is projected to increase dramatically from 57.8 million to 88.8 million, and the number of adults age 85 and older is expected to nearly triple over the same period, from 6.5 million to 17.5 million.
 The growing number of older adults and increased longevity are two primary factors spurring demand for long-term services and supports.

 SHRINKING AGING SUPPORTS

-Over this same period, the population of adults aged 18 to 64 will remain relatively constant.
-Currently, there are 31 adults aged 18 to 64 years old for every adult aged 85 and over.
+Over this same period, the population of adults age 18 to 64 will remain relatively constant.
+Currently, there are 31 adults age 18 to 64 years old for every adult age 85 and over.
 By 2060, that ratio will drop to 12 to 1.

 FAQs